spences10/scottspence.com/posts/gets-better-with-git.md

 Lets look at it this way…

-> In its simplest term it's like a “Save As”.
+> In its simplest term it's like a "Save As".
 You want the new file
 > without getting rid of the changes on the old one.
 It's an everyday
 > situation, except on a software project there is the potential for a
 > lot of changes.